nomemory/andreinc-site/_posts/2023-03-01-the-magic-of-the-number-37.md

 - "fun"
 ---

 > This post is satire.
+It may also not make too much sense.

 Today I've seen this picture on my LinkedIn wall:

 ![png]({{site.url}}/assets/images/2023-03-01-the-magic-of-the-number-37/37.png){:width="50%"}

 And it triggered me badly.
+There are people in my network highly sensitive to the *divine nature* of numbers.
+As a math enthusiast, I won't get it.

 So, for all the people believing in [numerology](https://en.wikipedia.org/wiki/Numerology), let's find the numbers that carry [highly amplified or/and uber-vibrational powers](https://www.keen.com/articles/spiritual/numerology-the-cosmic-vibrations-of-numbers), more than you can imagine.